• Skip to main content

 Read Bio

-Beth Ferguson is currently serving as the Operations Manager at World Hunger Relief while pursuing her Bachelor’s degree in Business Administration from WGU.
+Beth Ferguson is currently serving as the Interim Executive Director at World Hunger Relief.
 Born and raised in the vibrant Dallas metroplex, Beth’s upbringing instilled in her a profound sense of community and compassion.

 With a diverse background in nonprofit work, Beth brings invaluable experience to her role.
 Beth helps to ensure the smooth and efficient operation of World Hunger Relief’s administrative functions and marketing, she uses various platforms to amplify the organization’s message of equitable food access, the importance of caring for creation, and working with nature to produce nutrient-rich food, and living sustainability.
 Beth leverages social media as a tool for education, advocacy, and mobilization in World Hunger Relief’s digital community.